GDI512/void-test/README.md

         cmake -S . -B build -D CMAKE_BUILD_TYPE=Release cmake --build build --config Release

 Then copy the include folder and the static library which should be somewhere in the build directory.
-It should work just fine.

 # Example